Apelon-VA/va-isaac-docs/README.md

 - jacoco-maven-plugin
 - plexus-component-metadata

 These can be safely marked as "Ignore in Eclipse Preferences".
+You can do this through the "quick fix" options in eclipse, or by manually editing the lifecycle-mapping-metadata.xml file for eclipse.
+(Instructions below)

 **Tip** Do 'Ignore in Eclipse Preferences' just once for each type of error.
 Then do a Maven -> Update Projects on all of the projects - the rest of the duplicate lifecycle errors should go away.

 Alternately, in Window -> Preferences -> Maven -> Errors/Warnings you can specify that "Plugin execution not covered by lifecycle configuration" issues can be handled as warning instead of error.

 Some lifecycle issues cannot be automatically handled by eclipse, such as:
 "Artifact has not been packaged yet.
 When used on reactor artifact, copy should be executed after packaging: see MDEP-187."